Smarter Communication

 So let’s look at the purposes behind questions.
 When you understand the motivation and desire behind the questions, you frame them to get the answers you seek.

 Different kinds of questions produce different kinds of answers.
 You may be asking the wrong questions for the information you want.
-This may lead to frustration,
+This may lead to frustration, co-worker tensions, and poor results.

-effective questions will help you rise to the top.
+On the other hand, mastering the art of effective questions will help you rise to the top.
 Here are the 5 different types of questions to get the results you want.

 - Informational questions